Adrita-Khan/pinns-stochastic-inflation/README.md

 </i>
 </p>

-> **Note:** This project is ongoing and subject to continuous advancements and modifications.
+> **Note:** The feasibility of this project is currently being explored, and it remains subject to continuous advancements and modifications.